"Smocking Pleaters, Buttons, Piping

 A Pleater is

 a machine invented in the 1950's by the Read family in South Africa as an easy way to make pleats for Smocking.
 Starting out as a 16row pleater those old Read Pleaters were wonderful and are still supported by the current owners for needles.
 Not to be out done, the Americans came up with their own pleaters, the 16 row Newell, the 16row Pullen pleaters.
 To fulfill the needs of smockers who wanted to do full bodice smocking without having to send their fabric through their pleaters twice Lord Stanley started his pleater factory and another fine pleater was born, the Sally Stanley 24 row pleater.
 Not to be outdone the Americans created the 24row Durand Pleater and Mary's 24row pleater.
-At this time the engineers took up the challenged and designed the 32 row pleater with the Read 32row and eventually the 32row Dr. Joe Pleater.
+Around the same time the pleater engineers took up the challenged and designed the 32 row pleater with the Read 32row and the American 32row Dr. Joe Pleater.
 All of these were fine pleaters but had the same method of changing needles by removing the metal plate which held in the roller bar with screws that took a bit of time to do and you ran the risk of needles falling out before you finished replacing the screws.
-Then came the Amanda Jane from Australia with it's wonderful innovation of scraping the screw and metal plate method by replacing it with a two side pin mechanisem which holds the roller bar in place.
+Then came the Amanda Jane from Australia with it's wonderful innovation of scraping the screw and metal plate method by replacing it with a two side pin mechanism which holds the roller bar in place.
 I timed it when I first tried out the Amanda Jane and found that I could change my needles in 5 minutes instead of the normal 20 minutes of the old screw/bracket method.
 You just pop out the pins, remove the roller bar, replace the needles and the roller bar and pop the pins back in place.
 Easy, easy, easy.
-Fortunately the new owners of the Read Company thought this was a grand idea and incorporated it into their pleaters as the Amanda Jane pleater is no longer in production.
+Fortunately the new owners of the Read Company thought this was a grand idea and incorporated it into their pleaters now that the Amanda Jane pleater is no longer in production.

 If you have never used a pleater before know that it is not difficult and is certainly less time consuming than the iron-on dot method of forming pleats.
 This wonderful machine takes fabric that is fed in from the back and pushes it through rollers or gears that